 Pulmonary Artery Pressure (PAP) is one of the most commonly measured parameters during a cardiac catheterization case.
 Mean PAP, systolic PAP and diastolic PAP are often derived by visually marking the waveform output by a fluid-filled transducer.
 This waveform is influenced by a number of factors, including patient position, transducer level, air bubbles, open connections and catheter tubing length, all of which can introduce error into the measurement.
 The result is a potential for over-estimation or under-estimation of the systolic and diastolic values.

 The Millar Mikro-Cath diagnostic pressure catheter can be introduced into the pulmonary artery via a 6F or larger multi-purpose catheter to deliver a more accurate and reproducible PAP waveform, independent of the factors which impact fluid-filled readings.
 The result is a simplification in both the recording and reading of PAP derived parameters.

-The waveforms below highlight the differences between the Mikro-Cath and fluid-filled pressure transducers.
-The recordings were made in the same patient several minutes apart and have been overlaid for comparison purposes.
+The waveform diagram highlights the differences between the Mikro-Cath and fluid-filled pressure transducers.
+The recordings were made in the same patient several minutes apart and have been overlaid for comparison.

 More About PAP

 Download the Mikro-Cath PAP information sheet to learn more about Millar's market-leading solution for obtaining the most accurate and comprehensive pulmonary artery pressure measurements in the industry.

 Explore Millar's online Knowledge Center where you will find our latest product support and OEM integration resources, including White Papers, Application Notes, Webinars, Partner Success Stories, Manuals and Guides, Videos, Software Downloads and Demos, Training Materials and much more.